 - Once admitted, Early Admissions dual enrollment students must complete the UCF FTIC 2-day Orientation Program.

 Students participating in the UCF Dual Enrollment Programs (dual enrollment students and early admission students) must maintain a 3.0 UCF GPA in order to enroll in future semesters.
 For purposes of this Agreement, students transition from one school year to the next in August of each year.
 Students who will graduate from high school prior to completion of the postsecondary course may not register for the course through Dual Enrollment.
 Exceptions to these requirements may be granted on an individual basis if agreed upon in writing and signed by both Parties.
-Dual Enrollment students are responsible for following UCF’s student code of conduct that outlines acceptable and unacceptable academic or behavioral misconduct for UCF students, such behavior includes cheating and plagiarism, etc.
+Dual Enrollment students are responsible for following UCF’s student code of conduct that outlines acceptable and unacceptable academic or behavioral misconduct for UCF students, including cheating, plagiarism, etc.

 At the end of each term, the University Registrar will provide the Guidance Office at the appropriate school with a copy of the student’s college transcript, upon request by the student.